 Though the cemetery road is just car-ruts through the field, the drive gear will move us fast enough with no gas pedal.
 I always imagine the car has remembered where we’re going, like it is an insensate machine in the city but out here it gradually awakens – or maybe it’s just that at this spot there is literally no-where else we can possibly drive.
 At any rate, I can let go of the wheel and take my foot off the gas.

 Dip down for a hundred yards then back up, through golden rod and high alfalfa.
 Then out into the mowed grass.
 We can park anywhere.
 The grass is mowed a couple times in the warm months, out far enough around the hill’s foot to make enough parking space for all the out-of-town cousins at once.
 Cousins of anyone buried here.

-Down here, the green ceiling of maples blocks even the mean August sun, but occasional lights dapple our feet and freckle the may-apple leaves (which always made me think of fairy parachutes).
+Down here into the forest rooms, the green ceiling of maples blocks even the mean August sun, but occasional lights dapple our feet and freckle the may-apple leaves (which always made me think of fairy parachutes).
 Leaves underfoot are spongy, decades deep.
 Moss climbs the grey rocks and the grey beech trunks.
-Each time I return the green of the moss is always a surprise.
-There are colors in the woods that exist only on the retina but the memory can’t store the picture.
-Jack-in-the-pulpit nods and nods in the slight wind, sleepy from his own sermon.
+Each time I return, the green of the moss is always a surprise.
+There are colors in the woods that exist only on the retina but the memory can’t store them.
+Jack-in-the-pulpit nods in the slight wind, sleepy from his own sermon.